A Little History on Open Reel 9 & 21 Track Tape Media

 This effect is now well known in the oil and gas industry as Stiction (Sticky-Friction).
 This delicate condition caused the oxide on the tape to become sticky and delicate and if not handled correctly, would result in permanent data loss.

-Tape Ark have proven processes and procedures that allow even the stickiest of tapes to be read with maximum data recovery achieved.
+Tape Ark have developed proven procedures that allow even the stickiest of tapes to be read with maximum data recovery achieved.